OpenAddressesUK/theodolite/app/views/static/blog/_posts/2015-05-13-free-format-user-research.md

 Optional Address line 2 & 3 fields didn’t feel optional (1 person)

 Most participants used the mouse or trackpad to click into the next field.
-Only expert users seemed to know about tabbing into fields.
+The process of typing into a field, taking their hands off the keyboard to use a mouse or trackpad, then repositioning their hands back on a keyboard to type contributed towards a slower completion time for the multiple fields form.Only expert users seemed to know about tabbing into fields when using a desktop or laptop device.

 There was the occasional accidental form submit when pressing enter within a field (1 person)